DhirenAtodaria/personal-project-1-ai/README.md

-# AI - Food image classification App
+# AI - Food Image Classification App

 This project is a food image classification web app.
 It allows the user to upload an image of a specific food item.
 Upon doing so, the image is then fed to an AI model and the prediction is returned along with certain information which is contained in a database.The project captures the power of image classification with PyTorch and connects to a backend API made using Flask alongside PlotLy Dash as the front end.
 The app is fully dockerized and deployed on AWS.